-• The faculty petition and associated documents submitted through an online system must be publicly available for inspection online until the petition has been determined by the Chancellor.
+• The faculty petition and associated documents submitted through the Online Faculty System must be publicly available for inspection online until the petition has been determined by the Chancellor.
 This is in addition to the existing requirement for those documents to be available for inspection in the church or in some other place identified in the Public Notice.

-Disposal of Proceedings by Written Representations
+Disposal of proceedings by written representations

-• The right of a party to a faculty petition to require an oral hearing has been removed.
-Under the 2015 Rules the Chancellor may order that proceedings be determined by way of written representations with the consent of all parties.
-Under the 2019 Rules if the Chancellor considers that written representations, rather than a hearing, are expedient he must invite the parties to the faculty petition to submit their views in writing on such a course.
+- The right of a party to a faculty petition to require an oral hearing has been removed.
+Under the 2015 Rules the Chancellor may order that proceedings be determined by way of written representations with the consent of all parties. - Under the 2019 Rules if the Chancellor considers that written representations, rather than a hearing, are expedient he must invite the parties to the faculty petition to submit their views in writing on such a course.
 If taking into account those views the Chancellor decides that the proceedings shall be determined by way of written representations he will make an order to that effect.

-Amenity Societies to be Notified of the Final Determination
+Amenity societies to be notified of the final determination

-• Where any amenity society, Historic England, Church Buildings Council etc. has made representations in respect of a faculty petition the Registry must notify that body or society of the final determination in the faculty proceedings.
+• Where any amenity society, Historic England, Church Buildings Council, etc. has made representations in respect of a faculty petition the Registry must notify that body or society of the final determination in the faculty proceedings.

-Expansion of List A and List B
+Expansion of Lists A and B